Today we’re making a cement planter DIY that utilizes a plastic baseball straight from the dollar store!

 Paint the Lacing of the Baseball

-Or you could do what I did and highlight the lacing with red paint.
+Also, you can highlight the lacing with red paint.
 I practiced the technique first on one of my flubs (you’ll see what we did with the other one below).

 Hubs rolls up a piece of cotton rag and ties it tight with an elastic.
 This acts as a dabber.
 Dab into red paint and then dab off onto a paper towel so it isn’t too wet.
 Lightly swipe it across the lacing feature.
-I use a light touch to keep it faint but you can darken it more if you wish.
+I use a light touch to keep it faint but you can darken it more if you wish by adding another coat.

 Here’s another one of our flubs.
 Nothing goes to waste around here.
 The half ball is perfect for propagating a new baby succulent!